riscv-non-isa/riscv-asm-manual/riscv-asm.md

 Load Address
 -----------------

-The following example shows the `la` psuedo instruction which is used to load symbol addresses:
+The following example shows the `la` pseudo instruction which is used to load symbol addresses:

 ```